Board of Trustees Biographies

 Success is not the work of one, but the work of many.

-Penny Harrison joined the Board in 2016.
-She chairs the Planning and Strategy Committee, and also serves on the Finance and Discipline Committees.
+Penny Harrison joined the Board in 2016, has been the Deputy Chair for 18 months and was appointed Chair in June 2019.
+She also chairs the Planning and Strategy Committee, and serves on the Finance and Discipline Committees.
 Prior to joining the Board, Penny was Chair of Stanley Bay School Board for six years (2008-2014).
 She is a self-employed Leadership Coach and Facilitator, and a partner in Communicate Consultants.
 Her work is centred on adult learning and development and brings her into contact with leaders across a broad range of professional experiences, industries and roles.
 Penny combines the above with 20 years of business experience, including leadership roles with a major bank and as general manager for two medium-size organisations.
 Married to Martin Butler, she currently has a son attending the school, as well as three adult offspring.
 She also serves on the committee of our local Wakatere Sailing Club.

 Staff Trustee: Rosemarie Close